FruitbatM/amaris-chocolate/testing.md

     <h2 align="center"><img src="readme-images/validator-index-html.jpg" alt="HTML Validation - Home page" target="_blank" width="60%" height="60%"></h2>

 ### **Our Chocolate page**
 - There are no errors, but three warnings are showing: _"Section lacks heading.
-Consider using h2-h6 elements"._
+Consider using h2-h6 elements to add identifying headings to all sections"._
     - This is a warning and not an error and the W3C validator will report a warning when no heading is used inside the section element.
 It is useful to provide a heading for each section element but it is not a requirement according to [W3C Proposed Recommendation](https://www.w3.org/TR/2014/PR-html5-20140916/sections.html#the-section-element).
     <h2 align="center"><img src="readme-images/validator-our-chocolate-html.jpg" alt="HTML Validation - Our Chocolate page" target="_blank" width="60%" height="60%"></h2>

 ### **Our Story page**
 - There are no errors, but two warnings are showing: _"Section lacks heading.
-Consider using h2-h6 elements"._
+Consider using h2-h6 elements to add identifying headings to all sections"._
     - This is a warning and not an error and the W3C validator will report a warning when no heading is used inside the section element.
 It is useful to provide a heading for each section element but it is not a requirement according to [W3C Proposed Recommendation](https://www.w3.org/TR/2014/PR-html5-20140916/sections.html#the-section-element).
     <h2 align="center"><img src="readme-images/validator-our-story-html.jpg" alt="HTML Validation - Our Story page" target="_blank" width="60%" height="60%"></h2>